ethansaw04/371project/README.md

 1.  **Navigate to the `src` directory.**
 2.  **Compile the Java source files:** Use the command `javac *.java` in your terminal.
 3.  **Start the Bluff Server:** Execute the command `java BluffServer` in your terminal.
-    * The server will start and output its IP address and port number to the console. **Note down these values**, as they will be needed to run the clients.
+    * The server will start and output its IP address and port number to the console.

 ## Running the Client